-On April 4 and 5, 2022, the Canadian Autism Spectrum Disorder Alliance (CASDA) is once again hosting the 8th Annual Canadian Autism Leadership Summit (CALS2022).
+On April 4 and 5, 2022, Autism Alliance of Canada* is hosting the 8th Annual Canadian Autism Leadership Summit (CALS2022).
 The themes of this year’s hybrid (virtual and in-person) conference mirror those chosen by the Public Health Agency of Canada, as they lead the creation of the National Autism Strategy: equity, diversity and social inclusion in policy development; the evolution of evidence-informed supports across the lifespan, and; progress in employment programs and disability supports.

 One of the most anticipated events to be held during CALS2022 will be the panel, “Towards a Canadian National Autism Strategy: International Learnings and Lessons from around the World,” composed of subject experts and government officials from around the globe sharing insights on autism strategies developed in the Netherlands, the United States of America, the United Kingdom, Canada, and Malta.

 CALS2022 will also serve as the platform to present the first annual Jim and Ginette Munson Autism Leadership Award on April 5, 2022–presented to a person who has demonstrated leadership and commitment to improving the lives of Autistic persons in Canada.